BloomGameStudio/PlayerService/README.md

   4. Send and receive JSON Player objects from the websocket

+## How to Interact with the Position WebSocket

+1. Connect to ws://staging.player.bloomstudio.gg/ws/position
+2. You will now recive a array of Positions
+3. To update any position you can send a single position object back in its entirety This websocket is very similair to the player websocket

 ---
 ## API Specifications and Documentation | Postman | OpenAPI